cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 <br>

-I wanted to pass along some information on the Cambridge Water Polo as many of you have asked about the plans for this this upcoming season.
-Here are answers to some frequently asked questions.
+Please read the FAQ page on the CWP website as it contains alot of key information for CWP and GHSWPA competitions.
+Additionally, I wanted to pass along some information on the Cambridge Water Polo as many of you have asked about the plans for this this upcoming season.

 <br>